-So far we have covered most of the topics around setting up XCUITest framework and making it scalable and maintainable.
+So far with our XCUITest 101 series, we have covered most of the topics around setting up XCUITest framework and making it scalable and maintainable.
 However, we haven’t covered the XCUITest API and the other features of XCUITest framework that we can use in our iOS app testing.
 In this post, we will cover the basics of XCUITest API and how to utilize those API to write UI tests for iOS apps.

 Apple announced the Xcode UI Testing which covers most of the underlying architecture of the XCUITest framework.
 It’s highly recommended that one should watch this session until the end to understand the XCUITest API in detail.
 In summary, XCUITest has three main classes:

 - XCUIApplication – This class is responsible for launching the app under test.
 Since Xcode 9, we can also perform multi-app testing as well.

 - XCUIElementQuery – This class is responsible for finding elements in the view using different types of queries.
 The query should return a unique UI element.

 - XCUIElement – This class is responsible for UI elements and perform some actions on the UI elements.